-We just received word from one of our students in San Francisco that her final interview although positive did not go in the direction that she had hoped.
+We just received word from one of our members in San Francisco that her final interview although positive did not go in the direction that she had hoped.
 The company that she interviewed for has not hired the Director of Platform Products yet, so they are hesitant on hiring her as a Product Manager without a mentor to follow.
 This is the message that she sent us:

 I had my final on-site with last Friday and then just got off a call with the recruiter who told me that the feedback was super positive, the hiring team saw a ton of potential in my ability to come in and take ownership quickly.